thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 - [ ] [2024] By 2030, nearly all Europeans will use digital wallets based on the [eIDAS](https://en.wikipedia.org/wiki/EIDAS) framework, necessitating proprietary devices with Trusted Execution Environments (TEEs) [(ccc38)][3] [(govuk25)][4].
 - [ ] [2024] By the end of this decade, most developed countries will adopt central bank digital currencies (CBDCs), requiring corresponding proprietary digital wallets [(ccc38)][3].
 - [ ] [2024] In the next decade, over 90% of home appliances (including refrigerators, microwaves, ovens, and washing machines) will incorporate 5G/LoRaWAN/802.11ah connectivity.
 Many companies will begin offering appliance-as-a-service models.
 Almost all of these smart appliances with screens will display personalized advertisements when not in active use, creating new revenue streams for manufacturers [(samsung25)][10].
-- [ ] [2024] In the 2030s, major web services will likely eliminate online anonymity for their users.
+- [ ] [2024] In the 2030s, major web services will likely eliminate online anonymity by requiring digital identity verification through standardized APIs like the [W3C Digital Credentials API][11].
+This will enable websites to request government-issued or institutional digital credentials, transforming pseudonymous internet interactions into verified identity exchanges with traceable digital signatures.
-- [ ] [2024] Comercial nuclear fusion will never be archivable.
+- [ ] [2024] Commercial nuclear fusion will never be archivable.
 - [ ] [2024] Humans will never visit Mars on any other planet.
 - [ ] [2025] In the 2030s, most European municipalities will implement Pay As You Throw (PAYT) waste management systems, creating vast amounts of household waste data.
     This data will become increasingly valuable, leading to the emergence of specialized data brokers who will collect, analyze, and sell detailed information about citizens' waste generation patterns.